Gleoman/makers-bnb/README.md

 ### **User Stories**

-The application has been developed on the basis of the following
+DwellBnB has been developed on the basis of the following User Stories:
-User Stories:

 ##### **User Story 1 - Sign-up**